-Lois Woodward // President-Elect
+Lois Woodward // President

 Since early childhood, Lois has delighted in the natural world.
 From watching bird migrations at her family’s east Texas farm (where her grandmother noted their annual arrivals in her well-worn Peterson’s guide), to discovering the wonders of distinctive seasons while living in Connecticut, and then exploring Tennessee’s Cumberland Plateau during college at Sewanee, she gained a deep appreciation of all flora and fauna, as well as an understanding of the importance of protecting the habitat needed to support all life.
 Her interest in birding was renewed by attending the Audubon Mountain Workshops, and since retiring from the practice of law, she enjoys the opportunity to spend even more time birding.